melroselabs/chatbots/README.md

 4. Modify rcs-package-delivery.js on local machine with botId, clientId and clientSecret from above generated credentials

-5. Run the chatbot application
+5. Run the chatbot application on local machine

-node rcs-package-delivery.js
+`node rcs-package-delivery.js`

 6. Click "Start Chat" in RCS Client Simulator